Next-to-Leading Order Running in the SMEFT: Relating the Mainz and Warsaw Bases

 \paragraph{Gauge-coupling rescaling} This class contains the operators that are rescaled by gauge couplings.
 It also includes the factor of $2$ in the $\SU(2)_L$ dipole operators, due to the use of $\SU(2)_L$ generators rather than Pauli matrices.
 The affected operators are

-with $\chi= \{u,d\}$ and $\psi=\{e,u,d\}$, and the transformation matrix is\footnote{The minus signs arise from the different sign convention in the covariant derivatives; that is, expressed with our conventions some Warsaw operators would be defined with a minus sign.}
+with $\chi= \{u,d\}$ and $\psi=\{e,u,d\}$, and the transformation matrix is\footnote{The minus signs arise from the different sign convention in the covariant derivatives; that is, expressed with our conventions some Warsaw operators would be defined with a minus sign.
+The CP-odd operators receive an additional sign because of the different sign convention for the Levi-Civita tensor used in~\cite{Grzadkowski:2010es}.}

 The same transformation applies to the conjugates of the dipole operators.

 \paragraph{Gauge-index contractions} These transformations follow from the application of the $ \SU(N) $ Fierz identities~\eqref{eq:group_identities}.
 The relevant operators are: